The N5K Challenge: Non-Limber Integration for LSST Cosmology: Results and Discussion

 We now examine the possibility that the run time of the different methods of non-Limber integration scale differently with the number of auto- and cross-spectra to be computed.
 To do so, we fix the number of shear bins while varying the number of clustering bins, which will deviate the most from the regime of Limber validity.
 We did perform the inverse check (fixing the number of clustering bins while varying shear bins) and found no qualitative differences in behaviour.

-When varying the number of clustering bins, we do not `re-bin' the same overall redshift distribution.
-Rather, we simply include only the $n$ highest redshift bins of the fiducial case.
-We consider both the case where all 5 fiducial shear bins are included, as well as the case where we include just the single highest-redshift shear bin.
+When varying the number of redshift bins, we do not `re-bin' the overall redshift distribution.
+We work with a fixed set of 10 redshift bins for lens galaxies (clustering) and 5 for source galaxies (shear), as defined in Section \ref{subsec:config}.
+When considering fewer than all of these redshift bins, we simply include only the $n$ highest-redshift bins of this fiducial case.
+For example, when considering the case with $6$ lens bins, these are the 6 highest-redshift bins from the fiducial set of 10, neglecting the 4 lowest-redshift bins.
+We examine both the case where all 5 fiducial shear bins are included, as well as the case where we include just the single highest-redshift shear bin.
 For this subsection only, run time results are averaged over 100 runs (rather than 10), as the small number of bins introduced more instability in the timing results.

 The results are shown in Figure \ref{fig:numbins_fixshear}.
 We see that {\tt FKEM} and {\tt Levin} both present significant scaling of run time vs number of clustering bins. {\tt matter}, on the other hand is relatively flat.
 A possible explanation of this is that for \matter we are in the regime where the run-time is dominated by `overhead' calculations which must be carried out regardless of the number of spectra $N$ to be computed.
 If this is the case, we would expect that we would enter a regime where \fkem becomes slower than \matter, as \fkem scales strongly with $N$.
 Going to very high $N$ would likely then ultimately see the opposite behaviour, as \matter is expected to scale like $N^2$ (once beyond the regime of being dominated by $N$-independent overhead), whereas the factorisability of \fkem allows it to scale like $N$.
 Verifying this conjectured explanation would require exercising the \fkem and \matter methods in further scenarios with larger numbers of auto- and cross-spectra.
 As this is not the relevant scenario to an LSST 3x2pt analysis, we deem this to be beyond the scope of this paper but consider it to be of potential interest for future work, particularly in the context of spectroscopic surveys where more tomographic bins would be feasible.